iamdtang/backbone-computed-properties/README.md

 var Computed = require('backbone-computed-properties');
 ```

-Once you do that, you can either use `Computed` or `Backbone.Computed`.
+Once you do that, you can either use `Computed` or `Backbone.computed`.

 ### Why Computed Properties?